MaddyWikstrom/bobbytherabbit/CART_IMAGE_FIX.md

-# Cart Image Loading Fix
+# Cart Image Loading Fix (EMERGENCY VERSION)

 ## Problem Description

 The cart system was experiencing a critical issue where product images were not displaying properly in the shopping cart drawer.
 This issue was affecting the user experience across the site, particularly during the checkout process.
+The issue persisted despite earlier fixes and required an emergency solution.

 ### Root Causes: